txrx0101/devopsdao-docs/devopsdao-token-economics.md

 * brand NFTs (users need to have this NFT to promote their brand)
 * sprint NFTs (users need to have this NFT to create a sprint)

-Devospdao Token will be needed to mint skill tags
+Devospdao Token will be needed to mint NFTs.

 Devopsdao Token will be needed to participate in coding classes on our learning hub